-Beginning May 1, 2007, the Company began offering retail customers in certain states the option of purchasing a payment protection plan product as an add-on to the installment sale contract.
-This product contractually obligates the Company to cancel the remaining principal outstanding for any loan where the retail customer has totaled the vehicle or the vehicle has been stolen.
-The Company will periodically evaluate anticipated losses to ensure that if they do exceed deferred payment protection plan revenues, an additional liability is recorded for such difference.
-No such additional liability is required at July 31, 2008.
+The Company offers retail customers in most states the option of purchasing a payment protection plan product as an add-on to the installment sale contract.
+This product contractually obligates the Company to cancel the remaining principal outstanding for any loan where the retail customer has totaled the vehicle, as defined, or the vehicle has been stolen.
+The Company periodically evaluates anticipated losses to ensure that if anticipated losses exceed deferred payment protection plan revenue, an additional liability is recorded for such difference.
+No such additional liability is required at October 31, 2008.